abhitsian/lumen-app/LAUNCH_KIT.md

 ```
 I'm excited to share something I've been building: Lumen 💡

-As a [YOUR ROLE], I read 50+ articles every week across product management, AI, and tech.
+As a Product Manager, I read 50+ articles every week across product management, AI, and tech.
 But I realized I was consuming without truly understanding my patterns.

 So I built Lumen - an AI-powered reading companion that: